euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was studying more especifically about KnexJS, migrations, methods of the schema builder and query builder.

 **Thoughts**: Today was a very productive day, I'm really happy.

+### Day 38: January 14, 2021

+**Today's Progress**: Today I was studying about ExpressJS, Routing and Middlewares, there are different types of Middlewares and I've focused in Application-level and Error-handling.

+**Thoughts**: One hour every day at begining made the process soft, but now I really feel stronger than ever